loganhartford/portfolio-site/_mechatronicsprojects/(4) Hand Held Tic Tac Toe.md

   }
 ```

-The fourth function is the select function which allows the player to make a selection.
-This function checks to see if the space on the board is taken, if available the move is made.

 The last two functions run at the end of each turn and check to see if the a player has won the game or if the game is a tie.
 Creating the win checker function was by far the most difficult part of the coding.
 The goal was to avoid using a brute force method to check for wins.
 This made the final  version of the win checker more succinct but also much more difficult to create.